Women who struggle with ADD or ADHD are at high risk for depression.

 ADD and Depression: Feeling not Good Enough

 My clients with ADD tell me they struggle with low self-worth feelings and a sense of never feeling that they are good enough.
+These issues steadily chip away at their mental health.

 Women with ADHD often have an internalized sense of not being good enough, being a fraud, and a deep feeling a shame that has accumulated from years of feeling different and falling short.